 Before looking at meth and weed, what is meth on its own?
 Meth is an illegal drug that acts as a stimulant, by increasing the amount of available dopamine in the user’s brain.
 It’s incredibly dangerous not only because of its effects on the brain but also because it’s made from toxic substances, which can include various chemicals and other substances that can erode the brain and vital organs.

 Meth can be made in home-based laboratories, and it’s very long-lasting.
 It often has effects that last for up to 24 hours, and its half-life is around 12 hours on average.

 Before looking specifically at meth-laced weed symptoms, how do meth and weed compare to one another?
 First, with meth and weed, meth is highly addictive, while weed isn’t considered as addictive.
 Many people become addicted to meth after only using it once, while with weed, people are more able to use it recreationally or occasionally without becoming addicted in many cases.
 Also, meth creates a physical dependence very quickly, while marijuana doesn’t.
 To put it simply, when comparing meth and weed, meth is one of the most addictive drugs there are, and weed is one of the least addictive, although there is some risk of addiction with weed.

 Meth is also a stimulant, while weed isn’t.
 Meth speeds up vital functions like heart rate and causes a rise in body temperature.
 When someone uses meth, they’re going to feel a euphoric rush or high, that includes side effects like energy and a lack of appetite.

 Weed is very much different in how it affects the user.
 For example, when you use weed you’re more likely to feel calm, relaxed or sleepy.
 It can also increase your appetite.

-A few other ways meth and weed are different from one another include:
+- A few other ways they differ from one another include: